Board of Directors - Chair of the Section Representatives

 - Committee on Laboratories (member 2001 – 2002)

 - Bauder Fund Committee (member 2001, 2010 – pres.)

 New York Section of AAPT Activities

 - Local host for four section meetings

 Other Professional Activities

-- Co-organizer Syracuse University High School Physics Teacher Workshops (1994 – pres.)
+Co-organizer of Syracuse University Saturday Morning High School Teacher Workshops (1994 – pres.)

 When I came to Syracuse in 1994, AAPT was an unknown organization to me.
 I joined because of the recommendation of several colleagues.
 After joining, I learned about PIRA (Physics Instructional Resource Association), became a member, and was eventually elected president.
 I cannot emphasize enough what my involvement in PIRA and my interactions with our members has meant to my career!